KernelTuner/kernel_tuner/roadmap.md

 These functions are to be implemented by version 1.0.0, but may already be implemented in earlier versions.

- * Tuning kernels in parallel on a single node
  * Tuning kernels in parallel on a set of nodes in a GPU clusters
  * Tuning kernels using machine learning or search strategies
  * Store tuning results in a database and provide an API for analysis